-We are litigating this important case on behalf of a prominent researcher who uncovered fraud in the conduct of a National Institutes of Health grant.
+In 2017, we resolved this important case on behalf of a prominent researcher who alleged fraud in the conduct of a National Institutes of Health grant.
 According to the complaint, the defendant materially changed the scope of its federally funded study while making false statements to NIH, published worthless reports in public health journals and fired the whistleblower for reporting his concerns.

 Bernard v.
 Lombardo, 16 Civ.
 863 (S.D.N.Y.)

-We are representing the plaintiffs in an action alleging securities fraud and breach of contract against a Long Island-based businessman and his companies.
+We represented the plaintiffs in an action alleging securities fraud and breach of contract against a Long Island-based businessman and his companies.
 The Court entered judgment against several defendants for $1.6 million, exceeding the original amount of our clients' investment.
 Our investigation also contributed to a successful enforcement action by the Securities and Exchange Commission and a federal guilty plea.